smugglys/translatomatic/README.md

 ---
 ## Translating files

 When translating files, `translatomatic` translates text one sentence or phrase at a time.
-If a file is re-translated, only sentences that have changed since the last translation are sent to the translator, and the rest are sourced from the local database.
+If a file is re-translated, only sentences that have changed since the last translation are sent to the translation provider, and the rest are sourced from the local database.

-To translate a Java properties file to German and French using the Google translator:
+To translate a Java properties file to German and French using the Google provider:

-    $ translatomatic translate file --translator Google strings.properties de,fr
+    $ translatomatic translate file --provider Google strings.properties de,fr

 This would create (or overwrite) `strings_de.properties` and `strings_fr.properties` with translated properties.